 But what should you do if you want to play more modern PC and Linux games on your Raspberry Pi?
 Luckily, there’s a great option – ExaGear Desktop.
 It’s a user-friendly software with transparent operation which lets you run x86 software on Raspberry Pi and other ARM-based devices.
 The download and installation process will take you just a few minutes.
 And soon you’ll be able to fully enjoy your favorite PC games on your Raspberry Pi!

-In previous articles we already posted detailed step-by-step instructions on how to run Arcanum, Disciples II, Fallout and Heroes of Might and Magic 3, Sid Meier’s Alpha Centauri and Caesar 3 on your RPi.
+In previous articles we already posted detailed step-by-step instructions on how to set the gaming level beyond Retropie (playing such iconic games as Arcanum, Disciples II and Fallout) or even more great PC games on on your RPi (e.g. Heroes of Might and Magic 3, Sid Meier’s Alpha Centauri and Caesar 3).
 We are now testing more of your fave games and will soon share the instructions.
 So stay tuned for more gaming news from us!

 With ExaGear Desktop you can run many more x86 apps on your Raspberry Pi and other ARM-based devices (such as Odroid, Banana Pi, Beagleboard, Cubox, Jetson, Cubieboard etc.).
 We’ve already covered some of them in our previous posts and will soon post more tutorials on your favorite apps.
 Stay in touch and explore the capabilities of your Raspberry Pi.